cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - G.scalar\_mult(y,g) is a function an encoding of a generator g on the group as second parameter and a scalar y as first.
 It returns an octet string representation of a group element Y.

+- With G.I we denote a unique octet string representation of the neutral element of the group G. This representation will be used for for detecting error conditions.

 - G.scalar\_mult\_vfy(y,X) is a function that returns an octet string representation of a group element K which is calculated from a scalar y and an encoding of a group element X. Moreover scalar\_mult\_vfy implements validity verifications of the inputs